North Carolina State League

-The North Carolina State League was a "Class D" league in Minor League Baseball.
-The original version of the league existed from 1913–1917 as the successor to the Carolina Association.
+The North Carolina State League was a Class D level league in Minor League Baseball.
+The original version of the league played from 1913 to 1917 as the successor to the Carolina Association.
 The second version of the league was established in 1937 in part in order to compete with the Piedmont-region independent league, the Carolina League, and ran through 1953 when it combined with the Western Carolina League to form the Tar Heel League.